The history of Lothlorien:

 Karin Rundel (bass) &

-Yvonne Runge (vocals)
+Yvonne Runge (vocals, recorder)

 In a few concerts they performed the songs of Lothlorien in an "unplugged" version.